CustomEnv/dyatel/docs/source/page_object/index.md

 ## Overview

-The `Page` class in Dyatel Wrapper is designed to act as a flexible and adaptable page object, essential for implementing the Page Object Model (POM).
+The `Page` class in Mops is designed to act as a flexible and adaptable page object, essential for implementing the Page Object Model (POM).
 It dynamically adjusts its base class and behavior based on the underlying driver (`PlayPage` for _playwright_, `MobilePage` for _appium_, or `WebPage` for _selenium_), allowing for consistent and reusable page objects across different platforms.